-From these texts we learn that the words atone, cleanse, reconcile, purify, purge, pardon, sanctily, hallow, forgive, justify, redeem, blot out, and some others, are used to ing testimony, the law of the living God must signify, the same work, viz., bringing into fa- be preached before it can be received; and

-The law ministration was different from that made on the tenth day of the seventh month.
-In making the former, they went no further than in the Holy; but 'o make the latter they entered the Holy of Holies-the former was made for individual cases, the latter for the whole nation of Israel collectively-the former was made for the forgiveness of sins, the latter for blotting them out-the former could be made at any time, the latter only on the tenth day of the seventh month.
+From these texts we learn that the words atone, cleanse, reconcile, purify, purge, pardon, sanctify, hallow, forgive, justify, resignify, the same work, viz., bringing into fa- be preached before it can be received; and not be made for him till after he was healed vor with God; and in all cases blood is the The law ministration was different from that made on the tenth day of the seventh month.
+In making the former, they went no further than in the Holy; but o make the latter they entered the Holy of Holies-the former was made for individual cases, the latter for the whole nation of Israel collectively-the former was made for the forgiveness of sins, the latter for blotting them out-the former could be made at any time, the latter only on the tenth day of the seventh month.
 Hence the former may be called the daily atonement and the latter the yearly, or the former the individual, and the latter the national atone-